Living with Mesothelioma

 Talk to Your Medical Team About Palliative Care

-One of the most difficult things about living with mesothelioma is the physical discomfort.
+One of the most challenging things about living with mesothelioma is the physical discomfort.
 Palliative care is not just end-of-life treatment.
-It is treatment that focuses on helping you feel better rather than on treating the cancer.
+It is a treatment that focuses on helping you feel better rather than on treating the cancer.

 - Pain management